lvgl/lvgl/docs/overview/draw.rst

   of it.
 Essentially, every (skew) line is bounded with four line masks forming a rectangle.
 - :cpp:enumerator:`LV_DRAW_MASK_TYPE_RADIUS`: Removes the inner or
   outer corners of a rectangle with a radiused transition.
-It’s also used to create circles by setting the radius to large value (:c:macro:`LV_RADIUS_CIRCLE`)
+It's also used to create circles by setting the radius to large value (:c:macro:`LV_RADIUS_CIRCLE`)
 - :cpp:enumerator:`LV_DRAW_MASK_TYPE_ANGLE`: Removes a circular